 Project: Rome Pond Wildlife Area

-In an update to last month’s black tern banding project, we’re excited to share the story and images of this historic banding project being done on WWA’s Adopt A Wildlife Area (AWA) project on Rome Pond Wildlife Area.
+In an update our Waukesha Chapter’s black tern nesting project, we’re excited to share an early update on this year’s nesting platform project being done on WWA’s Adopt A Wildlife Area (AWA) project on Rome Pond Wildlife Area.